senshaji/netflix/README.md

 # Netflix Clone 🎬

-A **Netflix** clone application built using **Next.js**, designed to replicate the UI and some core features of Netflix.
+A **Netflix** clone application built using **Next.js**, designed to replicate the UI.
 This project is containerized using Docker and follows best practices with linting and code formatting.

 ## 📂 Project Structure